commadelimited/beginners-guide-to-django-rest-framework/article.md

 Pretty snazzy eh?

-### Adding in the Books model
+### Adding the Books model

 While this API view is pretty slick, it's not much more useful than what's on the index page.
 Let's kick up our API view by composing a more complex data set for Authors, we're going to also include a list of all books as well.
-We'll also add an API endpoint to view a single Author.
 Open `bookreview/serializers.py` and add the following line of code immediately after the docstring:

 ```
 books = serializers.SerializerMethodField('get_books')